-2018 Consumer Confidence Report for Public Water System LAGUNA MADRE WATER DISTRICT
+2020 Consumer Confidence Report for Public Water System LAGUNA MADRE WATER DISTRICT

-This is your water quality report for January 1 to December 31, 2018 For more information regarding this report contact: LAGUNA MADRE WATER DISTRICT provides surface water from Rio Grande River Name Carlos J Galvan Jr. located in Cameron County.
-Phone \\\\(956)-943-2626 Este reporte incluye información importante sobre el agua para tomar.
+This is your water quality report for January 1 to December 31, 2020 For more information regarding this report contact: LAGUNA MADRE WATER DISTRICT provides surface water from Rio Grande River Name Carlos J. Galvan Jr. located in Cameron County.
+Phone 956-943-2626 Este reporte incluye información importante sobre el agua para tomar.
 Para asistencia en español, favor de llamar al telefono (956) 943-2626.
 Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
 Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.
 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-The highest level of a contaminant that is allowed in drinking water.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level or MCL: Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MFL million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by the body) not applicable. na: NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity)
+MFL million fibers per liter (a measure of asbestos) millirems per year (a measure of radiation absorbed by the body) mrem: not applicable. na: NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity)